openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 be mentors, we need ideas for students to execute and of course we need students to submit proposals!

-Women, don™t forget you are very welcome to be part of openSUSE.
+Women, donâ€™t forget you are very welcome to be part of openSUSE.
 We are a community which embraces diversity.
-We want everyone to have fun, no matter your, skill level, gender, race, cultural background or where you™re from.
+We want everyone to have fun, no matter your, skill level, gender, race, cultural background or where youâ€™re from.
 Everyone deserves an opportunity like this, so join us!

 **Information **

-You can find openSUSE™s [wiki
-page](http://en.opensuse.org/openSUSE:GSOC_2011) on GSOC 2011 here and our [list of ideas here](http://en.opensuse.org/openSUSE:GSOC_2011_Ideas).
+You can find openSUSEâ€™s [wiki page](http://en.opensuse.org/openSUSE:GSOC_2011) on GSOC 2011 here and our [list of ideas here](http://en.opensuse.org/openSUSE:GSOC_2011_Ideas).
 Many people have already submitted ideas but more are very welcome.

-
+â€